levitsky/biolccc/doc/sphinx/source/tutorial.rst

 If you want to see the full list of parameters stored in a ChromoConditions instance, please, take a look at the
 `class description <./API/classBioLCCC_1_1ChromoConditions.html>`_
-in the libBioLCCC API documentation.
+in the libBioLCCC C++ API documentation.

 Calculating mass
 ****************

-libBioLCCC contains functions to calculate the monoisotopic and average masses of a peptide.
+pyteomics.biolccc contains functions to calculate the monoisotopic and average masses of a peptide.
 Besides the sequence of a peptide, you need to specify a ChemicalBasis instance which contains the masses of amino acids.

 .. list-table:: Calculating mass of a peptide
    :widths: 40 40